 Your employees might be feeling lonely and isolated working from home.
-But the solution could just be have them do what everyone else does at work: chatter away!
+But the solution could just be to have them do what everyone else does at work: chatter away!
 Video calls can feel intrusive.
 Instead, try an always-on voice chat app like Skype or Google Hangouts.
 This way, you can have your teams communicate and make small talk without having to worry about looking good in front of the camera.

 Interaction begets Productivity

-Company culture is strengthened when employees have regular office catch-ups and work related discussions.
+Company culture is strengthened when employees have regular office catch-ups and work-related discussions.
 Remember, it’s not so much that these catch-ups happen frequently, but more so that they happen as scheduled.

 Make Connections by Sending Out Care Packages